shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ###Wedding Day – May 10th 2015 (Sunday):
-The wedding ceremony and reception will be held in Brampton (which in the Greater Toronto Area). <br>
+The wedding ceremony and reception will be held in Brampton (a 40 min drive from Downtown Toronto). <br>
 Transport will be provided from Shim's place in Downtown Toronto to the Gurdwara in Brampton.

 Weddings in Canada have a different running order compared to UK weddings.
 Here is an outline of the Wedding Day: